-We talk about Uber a crazy amount on this blog, but we’ve put off writing a full post about it.
-Now that we’ve been in Florida for a few months and are using Uber around Disney World every day, we thought it might be a good time to share what we’ve learned.
+We talk about Uber a crazy amount on this blog, and that’s because (most of the time) it works very well at Disney World. with several months of daily Uber rides around the resort, and with it becoming a huge part of our shorter trips, we thought it might be a good time to share what we’ve learned.
 Here’s your guide to Uber at Walt Disney World.

 About This Guide

 We’re going to do this guide backwards.
 We expect most people who come to this guide already know about Uber, so it starts with the specifics of Uber at Walt Disney World.
 If you don’t know about Uber, scroll down or click here to jump to our Introduction to Uber.

 These are the basic things you need to know about using Uber at Walt Disney World.

 Drivers — A Slightly Mixed Bag of Experience